-The caillottes (Saint-Doulchard marl soils) give this Pinot Noir a lively, taut expression.
-The aromatic bouquet consists of spicy notes and red and black berries.
-The tannins are fine, well-integrated, and highlight a mellow, round palate.
+The caillottes (marls from Saint-Doulchard) give this Pinot Noir a lively, taut character.
+The aromatic bouquet features spicy notes and hints of red and black berries.
+The tannins are fine and well-integrated, highlighting a smooth, round palate.

 Eye